Work (The Saturdays song): Critical reception

 "Work" received generally positive reviews from pop music critics.
 Digital Spy Digital Spy said of the video: "Adopting the classic girlband-in-a-warehouse theme, the ladies strut their stuff down a makeshift catwalk, tease the camera seductively and even attempt a few risqué dance moves.
 This video won't set the world alight with its dazzling originality, but it nicely complements a real thumper of a song."
 Jon O'Brien of Allmusic described the track as "muscular dance-pop" and compared it to the music of Rihanna.
 BBC Music wrote that "tracks like 'Work'...can be skipped in an instant and have 'filler' written all over."

 Chart performance

 "Work" debuted at number forty-eight on the UK Singles Chart on 13 June 2009 solely on digital downloads and it went on to peak at number twenty-two, making it their lowest-charting single at the time, as well as their first to miss the top ten and the top twenty altogether.
 It also charted at number 21 on the Irish Singles Chart and 68 on the European Hot 100 Singles.
-The release of "Work" coincided with the death of Michael Jackson, causing a lower than expected peak chart position after a surge in sales of his back catalogue.
-It is also their only single to reach a higher position in Ireland than in the UK.
+The release of "Work" coincided with the death of Michael Jackson, causing a lower than expected peak position as songs from his back catalogue re-entered the charts.
+It is also their only single to reach a higher position in Ireland than in the United Kingdom.